athos/Postmortem/README.md

 ### Integration with transducers

 After reading this document so far, you may wonder what if the loop would be repeated millions of times?
+What if you only need the last few log items out of them?

 That's where Postmortem really shines.
-It achieves extremely flexible customization of logging strategies by integration with transducers.
-For details on transducers, see the [official reference](https://clojure.org/reference/transducers).
+It enables extremely flexible customization of logging strategies by integration with transducers.
+For more details on transducers, see the [official reference](https://clojure.org/reference/transducers).

 Postmortem's logging operators (`spy>>`, `spy>` and `dump`) are optionally takes a transducer